SitramSoft/HomeLab/README.md

 The reason for this is that it is now out of support and no longer receiving updates and security patches.

-If you want to continue using an outdated release then edit `/etc/apt/sources`.list and change `archive.ubuntu.com` and `security.ubuntu.com` to old-releases.ubuntu.com.
+If you want to continue using an outdated release, edit `/etc/apt/sources.list` and change `archive.ubuntu.com` and `security.ubuntu.com` to `old-releases`.ubuntu.com.

 You can do this with sed: